Multicellular simulations with shape and volume constraints using optimal transport: Results

 In a dynamical framework, we first consider the following first-order gradient descent equation for the particles' locations:

 where $\tau_i\geq0$ is an arbitrary gradient step and the last equality is proved in \cite{xin_centroidal_2016}.
 In fluid mechanics \cite{gallouet_lagrangian_2018,levy_partial_2022,brenier_combinatorial_1989}, this is the analog of an \textit{incompressibility force} exerted on each microscopic fluid element.
 In the present context, this motion leads to repulsion interactions between the particles (SM Video~\ref{video:incompressibility}) since the absolute minimum of the total cost $\mathcal{T}_c$ \eqref{eq:totalcost} is achieved when the particles are all isolated (if space allows).
 For the $L^2$ cost, the incompressibility force points in the direction of the barycenter of the Laguerre cell.
 Unlike point-particle models, this force is not a sum of binary forces between two locations: it takes into account the actual shapes and contact surfaces between all the particles.
-However, we can take advantage of this clear mathematical structure to incorporate any other force or noise terms.
-We will consider general first-order (stochastic) differential equations systems of the form